Faith In Action: Toys and Gender

 Description of Activity

-This activity generates thought and discussion about gender bias through looking at toys.
+This activity generates thought and discussion about gender and gender bias through considering images of toys.

 Tell participants they will make a continuum with the pictures of toys (and the small toys, if you have some).
 Ask if anyone knows what a continuum is.
-Explain that a continuum is a line you can draw to help you compare a lot of things to each other.
+Explain that a continuum is a line you can draw to help you compare things on the line to each other.

 Invite participants to look over the display of toys.
 Give them an opportunity to just talk about the toys and discover on their own.
-Then ask them to arrange the toys, putting the girl toys at one end and the boy toys at the other.
+Then ask them to arrange the toys in a line, putting the girl toys at one end and the boy toys at the other.
 Do not say anything about "gender neutral."

-Invite volunteers to name three of the toys they like the best and say why.
+Invite volunteers to name three of the toys they like and say why.

-Have participants glue the pictures of toys to the poster board, keeping them in the order the group has decided.
+Have participants glue/tape the pictures/toys to the poster board, keeping them in the order the group has decided.